Superior Stateroom Deck 3

 Smithsonian cruises: Excursions will be available to book approximately 4 months prior to departure through your Guest Services Specialist.
 Excursions are subject to availability on a first-come, first-serve basis.

-After a short walk, you will reach Ground Zero, the hypocentre of the catastrophe marked by a sober black pillar.
+From the pier, board your coach for a short drive to the Ground Zero, the hypocentre of the catastrophe marked by a sober black pillar.
 Then visit the Atomic Bomb Museum, with over 900 artefacts indicative of the city's devastation.
 But more than just a commemoration, the museum promotes peace by denouncing the abomination of war and by tracing the evolution of the use of atomic weapons.

 After visiting the Peace memorial site, you will have some leisure time to spend at Hamamachi Arcade, which is one of Nagasaki’s largest shopping areas.
 See the craft shops, restaurants, and local food stalls.